 Daz Lawrence, MOVIES and MANIA (with additional info by Adrian J Smith)

 For the narrative to make any sense at all, the events of the films should take place in roughly this order:

 Frankenstein (Frankenstein Village)

 Frankenstein Meets the Wolf Man

 House of Frankenstein (Frankenstein Village)

 House of Dracula (Visaria)

-Bud Abbot and Lou Costello Meet Frankenstein (ironically the one film which attempts to put all the monsters in a ‘believable’ real world where they could cross paths).
-Both towns have a surprisingly high quota of hunchbacks and hanged criminals.
+Bud Abbott and Lou Costello Meet Frankenstein (ironically the one film which attempts to put all the monsters in a ‘believable’ real world where they could cross paths).